ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 ^^^^^^

 Remote Host/Port/Path
     Use these fields to enter the full URL of the camera.
 Basically if your camera is at http://camserver.home.net:8192/cameras/camera1.jpg then these fields will be camserver.home.net, 8192 and /cameras/camera1.jpg respectively.
 Leave the port at 80 if there is no special port required.
 If you require authentication to access your camera then add this onto the host name in the form <username>:<password>@<hostname>.com.
-This will usually be 24 bit colour even if the image looks black and white.
+This will usually be 32 or 24 bit colour even if the image looks black and white.
 Look in Supported Hardware > Network Cameras section, how to obtain these strings that may apply to your camera.
 Remote Image Colours
     Specify the amount of colours in the captured image.
 Unlike with local cameras changing this has no controlling effect on the remote camera itself so ensure that your camera is actually capturing to this palette beforehand.
 Capture Width/Height